NRdrgz/Just1/README.md

 ## Long-term Goals and Potential Improvements

+- Add a Docker Image for easier and faster deployment
 - Replace AA batteries with voltage booster for simplified power management
 - Integrate LIDAR system for advanced navigation and experimentation